openl2m/openl2m/docs/index.rst

 Welcome to OpenL2M v2
 =====================

-Welcome to the documentation for the "Open Layer 2 Management" project.
+Welcome to the documentation for the "Open Layer 2 Management" project, a distributed network device management application written in Django and Python 3.

 **What's New:**
 v2 implements a new plug-in API that will allow add-on drivers.